Operation: Inner Space: Gameplay

 Occasionally, a black hole will appear and suck the player into the Inner Demon's realm.
 Here, the player must attempt to rob the Inner Demon of its powers.
 If the player manages this, a special weapon (called a "noble weapon") is released.
 Damage inflicted on the player here is not permanent.
 The player returns to normal upon exiting when a noble weapon is collected, or is destroyed.
 Whilst the game claims that all four noble weapons are required, it is actually possible to challenge the Inner Demon with just 'Uncertainty' and 'Enlightenment'.
 If the player is victorious, the game is won.

 Inner Space has laws which all ships must obey.
 Crimes include destroying uninfected icons and attacking an Enforcer.
 A patrol Enforcer will occasionally enter and look for crime.
 If a crime occurs, an Intercept Enforcer is called in to arrest the offender.
 The offender will be handcuffed, taken to the Hall of Justice, charged and punished for the crime(s).
 Punishments include fines and confiscation of weapons.
 If the offender resists arrest, the Enforcer will respond accordingly before continuing with the arrest.
 In serious cases, a Terminator Enforcer may be summoned to destroy the offender.

 Directories will occasionally, at random, become races (the directory where the game is installed is always a race directory).
 This means the player must race on one of three courses to win the icons.
 The icons are awarded to the player for a first-place win.
 Stealing icons is a crime and the thief will be arrested immediately upon doing so.
 There are duel directories, where the player is locked into a duel with other ships, and must either win or be destroyed.

 The game can be played in either Action mode, where the player handles all the controls manually, or in Strategy mode, where the player gives commands to the ship, and the finer details are handled automatically.
-For example, the player can command the ship to attack a target, but cannot chose which weapons to use, or when or how they are used.
+For example, the player can command the ship to attack a target, but cannot choose which weapons to use, or when or how they are used.